Charles Harington (British Army officer, born 1872): 1914

 The British Expeditionary Force began to reorganise immediately after the Battle of Mons and subsequent retreat to the Marne.
 Harington became General Staff Officer, Grade II (GSO2) in III Corps, formed under Lieutenant-General William Pulteney to group the 4th and 6th divisions.

 1915

-Two months after promotion to brevet lieutenant colonel, Harington joined the 49th (West Riding) Division as GSO1 in April 1915.
-While positioned in the Ypres Salient, the 49th's commanding officer, Major General Thomas Baldock, was seriously wounded and replaced by Major General Edward Perceval.
-His later incapacitation by influenza burdened Harington, one of the few regulars in the division, with most of Perceval's responsibilities.
-Months later, Harington learnt that Perceval's absence had necessitated his retention, precluding his transfer to Salonika to serve with XII Corps.
-Expecting to assume command of a brigade in the 14th (Light) Division after five-days of leave in September, having been informed of such a prospect by General Plumer, Harington was notified on his return that he was instead being transferred to the Canadian Corps as Brigadier General, General Staff (BGGS).
+Two months after promotion to brevet lieutenant colonel, Harington joined the West Riding Division (later the 49th (West Riding) Division) as its new GSO1.
+While positioned in the Ypres Salient, the 49th's general officer commanding (GOC), Major General Thomas Baldock, was seriously wounded and replaced by Major General Edward Perceval.
+His later incapacitation by influenza burdened Harington, one of the few Regulars in the division, with most of Perceval's responsibilities.
+Months later, Harington learnt that Perceval's absence had necessitated his retention, precluding his transfer to the Macedonian front to serve with the British Salonika Army's XII Corps.
+Expecting to assume command of a brigade in the 14th (Light) Division after five days of leave in September, having been informed of such a prospect by General Plumer, Harington was notified on his return that he was instead being transferred to the Canadian Corps as its brigadier general, general staff (BGGS).
+As a result, he was promoted to the temporary rank of brigadier general.